 Nerve conduction study (NCS)

 During NCS, mild electrical currents are used to test how fast impulses move along your nerves.
-Small metal disks (electrodes) will be attached to your skin on the area of your body being tested.
+The healthcare provider will put small metal disks (electrodes) on your skin on the area of your body being tested.
 This will be done using water-based gel or paste.
 A doctor or technologist will apply mild electrical currents to your skin.
 Your muscles will twitch, but the test won’t harm you.
 Currents are usually applied to the same area several times.
 Usually the intensity of the electrical stimulation is increased on each body part.
 Despite some increasing discomfort that varies from person to person, the electrical shock is not dangerous.
 The test may continue on other parts of your body unless the reason for doing the test is limited to a small part of the body.

 After your test

 Before you leave, all electrodes will be removed.
 You can then get right back to your normal routine.
 If you feel tired or have some discomfort, take it easy.
 If you were told to stop taking any medicines for your test, ask when you can start taking them again.
 Your doctor will let you know when your test results are ready.